 There are many levers that can be used to improve the work experience, but they all have one thing in common: making employees feel deeply involved in the company’s mission and strategies, stimulating their engagement, and putting them at the center of the business; a fundamental aspect that becomes a real best practice valid for any indutrial sector.

 Consider the following data:

-- As many as 82% of employees at companies with the best performance in terms of growth and turnover consider themselves very engaged in the mission and dynamics of their company (data by Blake Morgan, published in Forbes).
+- As many as 82% of employees at companies with the best performance in terms of growth and turnover consider themselves very engaged in the mission and dynamics of their company.

-- Highly engaged employees tend to change jobs 87% less than disengaged employees (Corporate Leadership Council data).
+- Highly engaged employees tend to change jobs 87% less than disengaged employees.

-- Companies with a high rate of employee engagement produce, on average, revenues 2.5 times higher than those with low levels of employee engagement (data from Korn Ferry).
+- Companies with a high rate of employee engagement produce, on average, revenues 2.5 times higher than those with low levels of employee engagement.